caiostringari/picoastal/README.md

 # 2.3 Raspberry Pi QH Camera

-You probably alredy have everything you need if you installed FLIR's dependencies.
+You probably already have everything you need if you installed FLIR's dependencies.
 If not, just make sure to install everything you need:

 ```bash
 sudo python3 -m pip install numpy matplotlib natsort "picamera[array]"